alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-The most basic model dealing with a trend and seasonal pattern is the additive decomposition model
+The most basic model dealing with a trend and a seasonal pattern is the additive decomposition model

 $$Y _t = m _t + s_t + X _t$$